gselander/ace-key-groupcomm-oscore/draft-ietf-ace-key-groupcomm-oscore.md

 *  CBOR Label: TBD7
 *  CBOR Type: integer
 *  Registry: CWT Confirmation Methods
-*  Description: Encoding of Public Keys to be used with the OSCORE Counter Signature Algorithm
+*  Description: Encoding of Public Keys to be used with the OSCORE Signature Algorithm
 *  Reference: \[\[This specification\]\] ({{ssec-join-resp}})

 &nbsp;